sdpetrides/Brainteasers/README.md

-# SmartEnoughToWorkAtGoogle
+# Brainteasers
-Q and A from "Are You Smart Enough To Work At Google"
+Various brainteasers, many come from "Are You Smart Enough To Work At Google"

 See [wiki](https://github.com/sdpetrides/AYSETWAG/wiki/Home).